 Director: Directors are hard-charging, action-oriented leaders, focused on results.
 The director’s style of communicating is assertive and task-oriented.
 Directors operate on the assumption that quick action and decisiveness are valued, and that people are rewarded for getting things done, the sooner the better.
 Directors frame the world as a competitive place of action and decisiveness.

 Expresser: Expressers focus on leading through their creative ideas.
-The expresser’s style of communicating is assertive and people-oriented.
+Expresser’s style of communicating is assertive and people-oriented.
 Their operating assumption is that people should feel free to voice their opinions, think outside of the box, and articulate what they feel.
 They like to entertain.
 Expressers frame the world as a place where people are recognized for their personal creativity and achievement.

 Thinker: Thinkers are detail-oriented leaders and focused on what it takes to get the job done right.
 The thinker’s communication style is less assertive than the Director and Expresser.
-Like Directors, Thinkers are also task-oriented; they assume that there’s a best way to do things – and it’s their job to make sure no mistakes are made.
+Like Directors, Thinkers are also task-oriented; they assume that there’s the best way to do things – and it’s their job to make sure no mistakes are made.
 They feel rewarded when a task or project is done well.
 They frame the world as a place in which to solve problems and get things done.

 Harmonizer: Harmonizers lead by supporting others.
 Their communication style is also less assertive than the Director and Expresser.
 Like Expressers, Harmonizers are people-oriented.
 They operate on the assumption that they need to look after the needs of the team and other people’s welfare.
 They feel rewarded when the team performs well.
 They frame the world as a place where relationships with people are the most important aspect of their lives and prefer to work collaboratively.

 People are not simply one of these styles, but an amalgam of all four.
 To understand how you communicate, you need to know how strongly you exhibit each of these styles.
-(Discover your style and invite your co-workers to compare with this free survey.)
+(Discover your style and invite your co-workers to compare with this survey.)

-The fourth power encompasses the highest level of self-awareness.
 Because they are conscious of people’s styles, people with this power can use that awareness to shape how they listen.
 This is truly powerful listening.
 As they listen, they are able to apply the matrix of communication styles.
 They can quickly identify the underlying frame of reference and respond in that frame.
 For the person being listened to, it’s an amazing experience.
 “I feel truly understood by her when I’m talking with her,” is how one person describes it.
 The difference can be gauged by the reaction you elicit.
 When you engage in the fourth power, you elicit honest, heartfelt trust.
 People share their most sensitive stuff.
 People feel that you truly value their point of view.

 One of the most effective fourth power communicators I’ve met is one of the former deans at Harvard Business School.
 When talking to a Thinker, she could be very detailed and analytical.
 When talking to an Expresser, she would animatedly tell stories and joke around.
-When talking to a Director, she would cut right to the chase, and the discussion would be over in five minutes.
+When talking to a Director, she would cut right to the chase and the discussion would be over in five minutes.
 And when talking to a Harmonizer, she would begin with some small talk before introducing the real topic of discussion.

 What’s important about the fourth power is that it can be learned.
 It begins by learning your own style.
 You then need to learn how to decipher other people’s styles.